SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 initializer declarations, except they don't include the initializer's body.

-A conforming type can satisfy a nonfailable protocol initializer requirement by implementing a nonfailable initializer only.
+A conforming type can satisfy a nonfailable protocol initializer requirement by implementing a nonfailable initializer or a failable initializer that produces an implicitly unwrapped optional instance.
-A conforming type can satisfy a failable protocol initializer requirement by implementing either a nonfailable or failable initializer.
+A conforming type can satisfy a failable protocol initializer requirement by implementing a nonfailable initializer or either kind of failable initializer.

 When a class implements an initializer to satisfy a protocol's initializer requirement, the initializer must be marked with the ``required`` declaration modifier